 Individually, students rarely have access to enough financial support or resources to accomplish a feature film.
 Together, we want to challenge the conventional forms of producing feature films by splitting the project into five individual shoots.
 Thus, creating a larger pool of resources and energy will make it easier to tackle such a large scale production.

-Meryam is entering her third year in Film production at the Mel Hoppenheim School of Cinema.
+Meryam is a 2013 graduate of the Film production program at the Mel Hoppenheim School of Cinema.
 Her second year documentary, gods, weeds & revolutions, is in competition at the 2012 Festival du nouveau cinéma.
 In embarking on the Sur l’île project, Meryam hopes stronger inter-departmental ties will thrive.

 Shahab was born in Tehran, Iran, in 1982.
 He left Iran at the age of 22, coming to Montreal as an engineer to explore new languages, cultures and opportunities.
 He directed and produced the short film a cOmMon InciDent, screened at Concordia Film Festival, after switching from Film Studies to Film Production.
 His main motivation to join Sur l’île is to lay down the foundations for a creative collaborative project, where his fellow young filmmakers and artists can experiment and apply their talents.

-Evren is in his third year at Mel Hoppenheim School of Cinema.
+Evren is a 2013 graduate of the Mel Hoppenheim School of Cinema.
 He is both the founder and president of Achromatic Media Inc., a company involved primarily in producing short films, music videos, and advertisments.
 Evren became passionate about Sur l’île when he saw the opportunity to produce a high caliber feature while showcasing the eclectic talent that Montreal students possess.

 Derek’s interest in design and photography began in high school.
 He competed provincially (Ontario) and nationally in the Skills Competition in photography, placing first in both.
 His interest in photography grew and in 2010 he was accepted into Concordia’s Film Production program.
 His second-year short film Flood has premiered at Fantasia and will be submitted to other festivals this year.
 Through his involvement in Sur l’île, Derek hopes to engage the student body and build connections with the future creative professionals of Montreal.